 B. The parties may continue to operate the VIMA business jointly on a “business-as-usual” basis, whereupon all compensation paid by VIMA will be paid according to the status quo as it existed prior to the divorce filing or dissolution proceedings.
 This is the default procedure if the parties do not agree on the format set forth above.
-The Company will never remove a party to a position from an Associate account without that party’s written permission and signature.
+The Company will never remove a party to a position from an independent business owner account without that party’s written permission and signature.
 Under no circumstances will the downline organization of divorcing spouses or a dissolving business entity be divided.
 Under no circumstances will VIMA split commission and bonus checks between divorcing spouses or members of dissolving entities.
 VIMA will recognize only one downline organization and will issue only one commission check per VIMA business per commission cycle.
 Commission checks shall always be issued to the same individual or entity.
-In the event that parties to a divorce or dissolution proceeding are unable to resolve a dispute over the disposition of commissions and ownership of the business in a timely fashion as determined by the Company, the Associate Agreement shall be involuntarily cancelled.
+In the event that parties to a divorce or dissolution proceeding are unable to resolve a dispute over the disposition of commissions and ownership of the business in a timely fashion as determined by the Company, the independent business owner Agreement shall be involuntarily cancelled.
 If a former spouse has completely relinquished all rights in the original VIMA business pursuant to a divorce, they are thereafter free to enroll under any sponsor of their choosing without waiting six (6) calendar months.
-In the case of business entity dissolutions, the former partner, shareholder, member, or other entity affiliate who retains no interest in the business must wait six calendar months from the date of the final dissolution before re-enrolling as an Associate.
-In either case, however, the former spouse or business affiliate shall have no rights to any Associates in their former organization or to any former customer.
-They must develop the new business in the same manner as would any other new Associate.
+In the case of business entity dissolutions, the former partner, shareholder, member, or other entity affiliate who retains no interest in the business must wait six calendar months from the date of the final dissolution before re-enrolling as an independent business owner.
+In either case, however, the former spouse or business affiliate shall have no rights to any independent business owners in their former organization or to any former customer.
+They must develop the new business in the same manner as would any other new independent business owner.

-All Active Associates in good standing have the right to sponsor and enroll others into VIMA.
-Each prospective customer or Associate has the ultimate right to choose his or her own Sponsor.
-If two Associates claim to be the Sponsor of the same new Associate or customer, the Company shall regard the first application received by the Company as controlling.
+All Active independent business owners in good standing have the right to sponsor and enroll others into VIMA.
+Each prospective customer or independent business owner has the ultimate right to choose his or her own Sponsor.
+If two independent business owners claim to be the Sponsor of the same new independent business owner or customer, the Company shall regard the first application received by the Company as controlling.

 6.1 - Change of Address, Telephone, Email-Address

 To ensure timely communications, delivery of support materials and commission checks, it is critically important that the VIMA’s files are current.
-Associates planning to move or change their email address must submit an amended Associate Agreement complete with the new information.
+Independent business owners planning to move or change their email address must submit an amended independent business owner Agreement complete with the new information.

 6.2.1 - Initial Training

-Any Associate who sponsors another Associate into VIMA must perform a bona fide assistance and training function to ensure that their downline is properly operating their VIMA business.
-Associates must provide the most current version of the Policies and Procedures, the Income Disclosure Statement, and Compensation Plan to individuals whom they are sponsoring to become Associates before the applicant signs an Associate Agreement.
+Any independent business owner who sponsors another independent business owner into VIMA must perform a bona fide assistance and training function to ensure that their downline is properly operating their VIMA business.
+Independent business owners must provide the most current version of the Policies and Procedures, the Profit Disclosure Statement, and Compensation Plan to individuals whom they are sponsoring to become independent business owners before the applicant signs an independent business owner Agreement.

 6.2.2 - Ongoing Training Responsibilities

-Associates must monitor the Associates in their downline organizations to ensure that downline Associates do not make improper product or business claims, or engage in any illegal or inappropriate conduct.
-Upon request, every Associate should be able to provide documented evidence to VIMA of their ongoing fulfilment of the responsibilities of a Sponsor.
+Independent business owners must monitor the independent business owners in their downline organizations to ensure that downline independent business owners do not make improper product or business claims, or engage in any illegal or inappropriate conduct.
+Upon request, every independent business owner should be able to provide documented evidence to VIMA of their ongoing fulfilment of the responsibilities of a Sponsor.

 6.3 - Non-disparagement

-Associates must not disparage, demean, or make negative remarks about VIMA, other VIMA Associates, VIMA’s services, the Compensation plan, or VIMA’s owners, board members, directors, officers, or employees.
+Independent business owners must not disparage, demean, or make negative remarks about VIMA, other VIMA independent business owners, VIMA’s services, the Compensation plan, or VIMA’s owners, board members, directors, officers, or employees.
 Such conduct represents a material breach of these Policies and Procedures and may be subject to sanctions as deemed appropriate by VIMA.

 6.4 - Reporting Policy Violations

-Associates observing a Policy violation by another Associate should submit a written report of the violation directly to the attention of the VIMA Compliance department, complete with all supporting evidence and pertinent information.
+Independent business owners observing a Policy violation by another independent business owner should submit a written report of the violation directly to the attention of the VIMA Compliance department, complete with all supporting evidence and pertinent information.
 It is important to understand that information that is submitted will be kept confidential.

-In order to qualify to receive commissions and bonuses, an Associate must be in good standing and comply with the terms of the Agreement and these Policies and Procedures.
-An Associate will qualify to receive commissions and bonuses so long as he/she produces one personal membership sale each month or maintains a personal membership in good standing for himself/herself.
-An Associate is not required to maintain a personal membership but may do so if desired for purposes of this section.
+In order to qualify to receive commissions and bonuses, an independent business owner must be in good standing and comply with the terms of the Agreement and these Policies and Procedures.
+An independent business owner will qualify to receive commissions and bonuses so long as he/she produces one personal membership sale each month or maintains a personal membership in good standing for himself/herself.

-If an Associate has questions about or believes any errors have been made regarding commissions, bonuses, Downline Activity Reports, or charges, the Associate must notify VIMA in writing within 30 days of the date of the purported error or incident in question.
+If an independent business owner has questions about or believes any errors have been made regarding commissions, bonuses, Downline Activity Reports, or charges, the independent business owner must notify VIMA in writing within 30 days of the date of the purported error or incident in question.
 VIMA will not be responsible for any errors, omissions, or problems not reported to the Company within 30 days.

 Bonus buying is strictly and absolutely prohibited.
-Bonus buying includes: (a) the enrollment of individuals or entities without the knowledge of and/or execution of an Associate Agreement by such individuals or entities; (b) the fraudulent enrollment of an individual or entity as an Associate or Customer; (c) the enrollment or attempted enrollment of non-existent individuals or entities as Associates or Customers (“phantoms”); (d) purchasing VIMA services on behalf of another Associate or Customer, or under another Associate’s or Customer’s ID number, to qualify for commissions or bonuses; and/or (f) any other mechanism or artifice to qualify for rank advancement, incentives, prizes, commissions, or bonuses that is not driven by bona fide product or service purchases by end user consumers.
+Bonus buying includes: (a) the enrollment of individuals or entities without the knowledge of and/or execution of an independent business owner Agreement by such individuals or entities; (b) the fraudulent enrollment of an individual or entity as an independent business owner or Customer; (c) the enrollment or attempted enrollment of non-existent individuals or entities as independent business owners or Customers (“phantoms”); (d) purchasing VIMA services on behalf of another independent business owner or Customer, or under another independent business owner’s or Customer’s ID number, to qualify for commissions or bonuses; and/or (f) any other mechanism or artifice to qualify for rank advancement, incentives, prizes, commissions, or bonuses that is not driven by bona fide product or service purchases by end user consumers.

 All information provided by VIMA, including but not limited to personal sales volume (or any part thereof), and downline sponsoring activity is believed to be accurate and reliable.
-Nevertheless, due to various factors including but not limited to the inherent possibility of human and mechanical error; the accuracy, completeness, and timeliness of orders; denial of credit card and electronic check payments, an Associate whose Associate Agreement is cancelled shall receive commissions and bonuses only for the last full pay period he or she worked prior to cancellation (less any amounts withheld during an investigation preceding an involuntary cancellation).
+Nevertheless, due to various factors including but not limited to the inherent possibility of human and mechanical error; the accuracy, completeness, and timeliness of orders; denial of credit card and electronic check payments, an independent business owner whose independent business owner Agreement is cancelled shall receive commissions and bonuses only for the last full pay period he or she worked prior to cancellation (less any amounts withheld during an investigation preceding an involuntary cancellation).

 A VIMA participant has a right to cancel at any time, regardless of reason.
 Cancellation must be submitted in writing to the Company at its principal business address, or via email to VIMA.

-For both Customers and Associates alike, the VIMA offers a 30-day satisfaction guarantee on all initial fees paid to the company.
+For both Customers and independent business owners alike, VIMA offers a 30-day satisfaction guarantee on all initial fees paid to the company.
 All subsequent fees are nonrefundable.
-When a refund is requested the bonuses and commissions attributable to the refunded service will be deducted from said Associate who received bonuses or commissions on such sales.
+When a refund is requested the bonuses and commissions attributable to the refunded service will be deducted from said independent business owner who received bonuses or commissions on such sales.
 Deductions will occur in the month in which the refund is given and continue every pay period thereafter until the commission is recovered.

-Violation of the Agreement, these Policies and Procedures, violation of any common law duty, including but not limited to any applicable duty of loyalty, any illegal, fraudulent, deceptive, or unethical business conduct, or any act or omission by an Associate that, in the sole discretion of the Company, may damage its reputation or goodwill (such damaging act or omission need not be related to the Associate’s VIMA business), may result, at VIMA’s discretion, in one or more of the following corrective measures:
+Violation of the Agreement, these Policies and Procedures, violation of any common law duty, including but not limited to any applicable duty of loyalty, any illegal, fraudulent, deceptive, or unethical business conduct, or any act or omission by an independent business owner that, in the sole discretion of the Company, may damage its reputation or goodwill (such damaging act or omission need not be related to the independent business owner’s VIMA business), may result, at VIMA’s discretion, in one or more of the following corrective measures:

 • Issuance of a written warning or admonition;

-• Requiring the Associate to take immediate corrective measures;
+• Requiring the independent business owner to take immediate corrective measures;

 • Imposition of a fine, which may be withheld from bonus and commission checks;